NVIDIA-AI-IOT/deepstream-segmentation-analytics/README.md

-# Quickly Deploying the Apps to DeepStream-5.1 Using Transfer Learning Toolkit-3.0
+# Quickly Deploying the Apps to DeepStream-5.1 Using Transfer Learning Toolkit-3.0 <br>

   * Use the .etlt or .engine file after TLT train, export, and coverter